 Students will be held responsible for advising guests of parking regulations.

 Wentworth Institute of Technology considers parking as a privilege, which may be revoked temporarily or permanently, for justifiable reasons by the Department of Public Safety.
 Parking Permits are only available to students, faculty and staff of Wentworth Institute of Technology.
 WIT parking permits shall not be replicated, lent, sold or transferred to another party.
 Should a vehicle change occur, the Public Safety office must be advised immediately.

 - Faculty/Staff Parking- Please contact the Department of Human Resources for parking rates.
 Payroll deductions are also available.

 - To obtain a Commuter Permit, students must be enrolled in full-time studies at Wentworth or be on co-op.
-Commuter permits are sold by Student Services.
+Commuter permits are sold by Student Services in Williston Hall.

-- Evening & Weekend Parking- The fee for an Evening & Weekend permit is $70.00 per academic semester and is valid from 3:00pm to 10:00pm during the week and from 7:00am to 10:00pm on Saturdays and Sundays.
+- Evening & Weekend Parking- The fee for an Evening & Weekend permit is $100.00 per academic semester and is valid from 3:00pm to 10:00pm during the week and from 7:00am to 10:00pm on Saturdays and Sundays.
 Parking is available in the Annex Lot, North Lot and West Lot.
-Evening and weekend permits may be purchased from Student Services.
+Evening and weekend permits may be purchased from Student Services in Williston Hall.

-- Daily and Temporary Permits- The fee for a daily and temporary permit is $8.00 per day.
+- Daily and Temporary Permits - The fee for a daily and temporary permit is $10.00 per day.
 The issuing Public Safety employee will assign your parking area at the time of purchase.
 You must have a valid WIT ID to purchase a permit.
-Daily and Temporary Permits can be obtained at Public safety.
+Daily and Temporary Permits can be obtained at Public Safety.